patrickfrey/mewa/doc/faq.md

  5. Finally, we add the generic instance type to the list of context types and traverse the _AST_ node of the generic.
     The code for the generic instance type is created in the process.

-Because the instantiation of generics may trigger the instantiation of other generics, we have to use a stack holding the state variables used in the process.
+Because the instantiation of generics may trigger the instantiation of other generics, we have to use a stack holding the state variables used during this procedure.
 The state variables include also all keys used for objects attached to a scope like callable environment, allocation frames etc.
 In the example **language1**, the function ```pushGenericLocal``` creates a unique suffix for all keys used for ```typedb:set_instance```,```typedb:get_instance```, and ```typedb:this_instance```.
 The function ```popGenericLocal``` restores the previous state.

 <a name="genericsParameterDeduction"/>

 #### How to deduce generic arguments from a parameter list?
 C++ can reference template functions without declaring the template arguments.
 The template arguments are deduced from the call arguments.
 I did not implement this in the example **language1**.
-Template parameter deduction can be seen as preliminar step before the instantiation of the generic type.
-The instantiation itself does not change having template parameter deduction.

 For automatic template argument deduction, the generic parameter assignments have to be synthesized by matching the function parameters against the function candidates.
-A complete set of generic parameter assignments is evaluated in the process.
-This list is used as the generic argument list to refer to the generic instance.
+As result, the complete list of generic parameter assignments has to be evaluated.
+This list is used as the generic argument list for the instantiation.

+The generic argument deduction is therefore decoupled from the instantiation of the generic.
+It is a preliminar step before the instantiation of the generic type.

 <a name="multipleTraversal"/>